CarSim Math Models

 The equations of motion in the CarSim math models are valid for full nonlinear 3D motions of rigid bodies.
 The major kinematics and compliance effects of the suspensions and steering systems are specified with properties that can be measured directly.
 Details of the linkages and gears in the suspensions and steering systems are not needed, reducing the amount of information needed to obtain accurate predictions.

 Many of the components that have the greatest effect on handling, braking, and acceleration are represented with nonlinear tables of measurable data.
-For example, CarSim uses detailed nonlinear tire models, nonlinear spring models, and other nonlinear component models.
+For example, CarSim uses detailed nonlinear kinematical relationships, nonlinear spring models, and other nonlinear component models.
+These properties can be calculated with suspension kinematics tools such as SuspensionSim or by measurement in Kinematics and Compliance test facilities.

 Events